evanrosa/pipe_demo/README.md

-# Pipe-Style Data Engineering Demo (BigQuery Sandbox Edition)
+# Pipe-Style Data Engineering Demo

 This repository demonstrates a **streaming and batch data pipeline** inspired by Pipe’s mission of analyzing recurring revenue data for non-dilutive financing.
 Here, we use Google BigQuery’s sandbox (free tier) for data storage and SQLMesh for transformations—plus local Kafka for streaming events.